Justice Thomas Calls for Supreme Court to Review Qualified Immunity

 “We should do so in qualified immunity cases as well,” the justice argued.

-The high court passing on qualified immunity leaves it to Congress to do away with the legal doctrine loudly criticized in recent weeks as a protection that keeps police from being held accountable for excessive use of force.
+The high court on Monday denied all major petitions to reconsider qualified immunity, leaving it to Congress to do away with the legal doctrine loudly criticized in recent weeks as a protection that keeps police from being held accountable for excessive use of force.

 While no colleagues on the bench joined Thomas in calling for action, Michelman argued the court has a responsibility to correct jurisprudence that provides impunity for government actors.